Homebrew/homebrew-cask/CONTRIBUTING.md

 ### Stable Versions

 Stable versions live in the main repository at [caskroom/homebrew-cask](https://github.com/caskroom/homebrew-cask).
-They should run on the latest release of OS X or the previous point release (in 2014, for example, that meant Mavericks and Yosemite).
+They should run on the latest release of OS X or the previous point release (in 2015, for example, that meant El Capitan and Yosemite).

 ### But There Is No Stable Version!